-CCACS will pick up privately owned or city-owned traps if they contain known rabies carriers, such as bats, skunks, raccoons, bobcats, foxes, or coyotes.
-(Opossums are not rabies carriers.)
+CCACS will not pick up privately owned or city-owned traps if they contain known rabies carriers, such as bats, skunks, raccoons, bobcats, foxes, or coyotes.
+(Opossums are not rabi

 If an animal is an immediate threat to someone's safety, please call 911.
 Any animal that scratches or bites a human or another animal must be reported to Animal Care Services.

 Our pets and other animals rely on us to take care of them and provide them with needed veterinary services, food water, and shelter.
 If you witness animal neglect or cruelty, report it to CCACS.

 If you suspect a dog is dangerous and it has met the guidelines required by Texas law, an investigation may be conducted to determine if the dog is a Dangerous Dog.